kidk/scom-tools/README.md

 ### 2) Unseal SCOM Management pack

+From the list of exported management packs (`scom-management-packs.csv`) select the `Name` of the one you want to unpact.
+If you're unsure what the exact name is, use the following command to get a full list.

+`Get-SCOMManagementPack | Select Name | sort Name`

+Export the management pack to view its contents:

+`Get-SCOMManagementPack | Where {$_.Name -eq "<MP Name>"} | Export-SCOMManagementPack –path "."`

+You should find a file with same name as your management pack in the current directory.

 ### 3) Find script behind metrics

 ### 4) Check if New Relic supports metric out of the box